NYU provides students with a wealth of information and resources. Please see below for commonly used services on campus.

 Palladium Athletic Facility, 140 East 14th Street, 212-998-2020

-The Coles Sports Center and Palladium Athletic Facility are available to all students during the summer.
+The Palladium Athletic Facility is available to all students during the summer.
 The facilities include cardio and weight equipment, pools, squash courts, and rock climbing walls.
 Hours of operation vary and are listed on the website.

 726 Broadway, 3rd and 4th Floors, 212-443-1000

 The Wellness Exchange is available to all students and connects you to services that support your overall health and mental health needs.
 The Wellness Exchange is available Monday through Thursday from 9:00 a.m. to 6:00 p.m. and Friday 10:00 a.m. to 5:00 p.m.
 You can contact the Wellness Exchange 24 hours a day by calling 212-443-9999, and it puts you in touch with professionals who can help you address day-to-day challenges and questions, as well as any crises you may encounter including depression, sexual assault, anxiety, and drug and alcohol abuse.

 7 Washington Place, 212-998-2222